New Blog Coming Soon! I swear...

 But I think I agree more with the other theory...which is...

-Love's Labour's Lost is a cliffhanger to beat all...the ladies depart and will return...blah blah blah...but the comedy doesn't have the classic end.
+It is a sequel to Love's Labour's Lost.
+Think about it...the end of Love's Labour's Lost is a cliffhanger to beat all...the ladies depart and will return...blah blah blah...but the comedy doesn't have the classic end.
 No wedding!
 No bliss!
 It's actually kinda sad.
 So people think that Shakespeare wrote a continuation for The King Of Navarre and his merry, yet heartbroken, men...

 I can live with that.
 So what happened to it?
 Why was it not included in the Folio by Heminges and Condell?